 To be an open community and caring family that moves outside the church building and actively ministers to all people, bringing the good news of God’s grace and love.

 Pastor Jake grew up in the cornfields of Iowa.
 After graduation from high school he attended Iowa State University and received a degree in Zoology and Secondary Education in 1999.
 After serving as the youth Intern at Cornerstone Church of Ames, IA for three years, he took a position at Church of the Good Shepherd as their Youth Pastor and has been serving there since 2002.
 During that time he began classes at North Park Theological Seminary in Chicago, IL and graduated with a Masters of Divinity in 2012 and was ordained into the Evangelical Covenant Church in June 2013.
+On April 15, 2018 Pastor Jake was installed as the Lead Pastor.
 Pastor Jake is married to his wife Renae and they have three children.

 For over 130 years our church has conducted a ministry in the Joliet area.
 The congregation was first organized on August 10, 1873 as the Swedish Mission Church.
 In 1881 a church building was erected on Clay Street and for many years served as the center of the ministry.